Freie Radikale und die Haut: Entstehung, Schäden und Gegenmaßnahmen

 Conclusion

 Free radicals are not a marketing invention – they are biochemistry.
 Their effects on the skin are measurable and real.
-And protecting against them is one of the few anti-aging measures that actually work preventively.
+And protecting against them is one of the few anti-aging measures that genuinely work preventatively.

 References